aaronmcolley-maker/Cloud-Resume-Challenge/Frontend/README.md

 ![](./Docs/CV%20Page%201.jpg)
 ![](./Docs/CV%20Page%202.jpg)

-I do not have much experience with HTML and will be using ChatGPT 5.1 to assist with this process, I will then manually adjust as required.
+I will be using ChatGPT 5.1 to generate the base of my HTML using my already created CV and making adjustments to this from there.

 ### Prompt to ChatGPT 5.1